TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 .. class:: Vec2D(x, y)

-   A two-dimensional vector class, used as a helper class for implementing turtle graphics.
+   A two-dimensional vector class, used as a helper kundi for implementing turtle graphics.
 May be useful for turtle graphics programs too.
-Derived from tuple, so a vector is a tuple!
+Derived kutoka tuple, so a vector is a tuple!

    Provides (for *a*, *b* vectors, *k* number):